Master’s Degrees in Nursing Administration

 Education Levels of Nursing Administration Majors

-In 2018-2019, 7,493 master's degrees were awarded to nursing administration majors.
+In 2020-2021, 8,411 earned their master's degree in nursing administration.
 This makes it the 3rd most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in nursing administration at each degree level.